 Food and Alcohol

 Fortunately, there is very little evidence that your diet has any effect on hair loss.
-That’s not to say eating healthily isn’t great for your skin and physique, it’s just not going to really impact the hair on your head.
+That’s not to say eating healthily isn’t great for your skin and physique; it’s just not going to impact the hair on your head.

 Everyone knows that smoking is terrible for your heart and lungs.
-But it’s almost just as bad for your skin and hair!
+However, it’s almost just as bad for your skin and hair!

 Hormones and Steroids